sadsfae/ansible-elk/README.md

 For production deployments:

-1. **Enable Elasticsearch Security**: Change `xpack.security.enabled: false` to `true` in `install/roles/elasticsearch/templates/elasticsearch.yml.j2` (keep `xpack.security.http.ssl.enabled: false` so ES does not auto-configure TLS on the HTTP layer, which the playbook's localhost checks do not support), and set `install_elasticsearch_xpack: true` in `install/group_vars/all.yml` so the logstash role authenticates to Elasticsearch:
+1. **Enable Elasticsearch Security**: Change `xpack.security.enabled: false` to `true` in `install/roles/elasticsearch/templates/elasticsearch.yml.j2` (keep `xpack.security.http.ssl.enabled: false` so ES does not auto-configure TLS on the HTTP layer, which the playbook's localhost checks do not support), and set `install_elasticsearch_xpack: true` in `install/group_vars/all.yml` so the logstash and kibana roles use the elastic credentials:
    ```yaml
    xpack.security.enabled: true
    xpack.security.http.ssl.enabled: false